jeisch/DAPHNE2/README.md

 ### Timing Endpoint

 The timing endpoint firmware block interfaces to the DAPHNE timing input (optical link) and generates the master 62.5 MHz clock and a 64 bit timestamp.
 The timing endpoint design used here is the NEW style timing protocol based on pulse width modulated clock at 62.5MHz.
 An external ADN2814 clock and data recovery chip is present, but this new timing scheme no longer requires it.
 The AD2814 clock output is not used by the new timing endpoint logic, and the DATAOUT signal is the encoded clock.
 The "pdts" endpoint logic was developed by Dave Newbold and others at Bristol UK and adapted to DAPHNE by Adrian @ UPENN.
 Through the GbE interface the user can monitor all status bits related to the timing endpoint and control status bits as well.
 The most important control bit selects either the local clocks (with fake timestamp) or timing endpoint to run the FPGA.
+The default endpoint address is 0x000F.

 ### Spy Buffers